gbantique/clarity/content/posts/makecode/2023-10-03-005-brickcell-fine-dust.md

 Now, let's start into programming the micro:bit to utilize the Fine Dust sensor.

 1. Login to [https://makecode.microbit.org/](https://makecode.microbit.org/) using your Microsoft account.
 2. Create a new project by clicking the "New Project" button.
-You may name it anything you want, I suggest to name it with descriptive name such as "fine-dust-test".
+You may name it anything you want, I suggest to name it with descriptive name such as "dust-gp2y10-test".
 3. Click the "Extensions" block just under the "Math" block.
-4. Type [https://github.com/gbantique/brickcell-fine-dust/](https://github.com/gbantique/brickcell-fine-dust/) on the search bar.
+4. Type [https://github.com/gbantique/brickcell-dust-gp2y10/](https://github.com/gbantique/brickcell-dust-gp2y10/) on the search bar.
-5. Select the "brickcell-fine-dust" from the search results.
+5. Select the "brickcell-dust-gp2y10" from the search results.
 The "fine dust" block should appear under the "Brickcell" block.
 6. Copy the code provided below.

 ```ts